-eset An ExpressionSet containing, at minimum, count data accessible by exprs.

-A character or factor object delineating which samples should be grouped together during the normalization step.
-Must be the same length as the number of columns in the provided eset, and cannot contain 'NA' or 'NULL' values.
+eset An ExpressionSet containing, at minimum, count data accessible by exprs. sets A character or factor object delineating which samples should be grouped to- gether during the normalization step.
+Must be the same length as the number of columns in the provided eset, and cannot contain 'NA' or 'NULL' values. lib.size An optional vector of voom-appropriate library size adjustment factors, usually calculated with calcNormFactors and transformed to reflect the appropriate library size.
+These adjustment factors are interpreted as the total library sizes.